Kaye Lani Rae Rafko: Biography

-On September 19, 1987, Rafko was named as the Miss America 1988, after winning the Miss Michigan pageant of 1987.
-In the Miss America competition her platform included help for hospice services and her talent was a Tahitian dancing performance.
-Rafko has participated in a number of fundraising activities and has been a vocal advocate for nursing and hospice programs.
+On September 19, 1987, Rafko was named Miss America 1988 after winning the 1987 Miss Michigan pageant.
+In the Miss America competition her platform included help for hospice services and her talent was Tahitian dancing.
+Rafko has participated in various fundraising activities and been a vocal advocate for nursing and hospice programs.
 She has addressed medical professional organizations around the world on the topic of nursing, including groups in Malaysia, Paris, Rome, and Singapore.

 Rafko is a registered nurse and is married to Charles (Chuck) Wilson.
-They have three children: Nick, Alana and Joe.
+They have three children.
 Rafko is the executive director of Gabby's Ladder, a bereavement program for children and their families, an organization she founded after the death of her fourth child.
-Other family included a younger brother, Nick, who played football at the University of Wisconsin–Madison from 1989 to 1993, and who was killed in a car accident on June 26, 1994.
+Other family included a younger brother, Nick, who played football at the University of Wisconsin–Madison from 1989 to 1993 and was killed in a car accident in 1994.

-Rafko is a cohost of Only in Monroe, a monthly public-access television program, which was taken over by Late Show host Stephen Colbert for the July 2015 episode, with Wilson and rapper Eminem appearing as guests.
-She was also filmed in the 1989 documentary Roger & Me.
+Rafko co-hosts Only in Monroe, a monthly public-access television program, with Michelle Baumann.
+The show was taken over by Late Show host Stephen Colbert for the July 2015 episode, with Wilson and rapper Eminem as guests.
+Colbert returned as guest host on May 22, 2026, the day after his run hosting The Late Show ended.

+Rafko appeared in the 1989 documentary Roger & Me.